 Applying to Independent Schools: Advice From Parents

 The process of applying to independent and private schools can be challenging to navigate.
-It involves many moving parts including school visits, interviews, and entrance exams.
-Our Director of Admissions, Laurie, recently sat down with four parents who went through the admissions process last year to understand what it’s like for students and their families.
-Check out their advice to others who are navigating the admissions process.
+It involves many moving parts, including school visits, interviews, and entrance exams.
+Our Director of Admissions, Laurie Geromini, recently sat down with four parents who went through the admissions process last year to understand what it’s like for students and their families.
+Check out their advice to others who are navigating their admissions journey.

 1. Focus on finding the right fit.

-When deciding where to apply, it’s important to start the process as early as possible, so that you have time to explore all of the options and make a list of schools you’d like to explore.
-Some parents suggest giving your student a guided list of schools and allowing them to select the options that are a good fit for them.
-Do not push your student to apply to schools that they dislike, even if those schools are high on your list.
+When deciding where to apply, it’s important to start the process early so that you have time to explore your options and create a list of schools.
+Some parents recommend providing your student with a guided list of schools and allowing them to select the options that feel like a good fit.
+Avoid pushing your student to apply to schools that they dislike, even if those schools are high on your personal list.

-Other parents advocate for finding a school that matches the student’s interests.
-One parent stated, “We wanted to get our daughter a high-caliber education that was flexible.
+Other parents emphasize the importance of matching a school’s environment to the student’s interests.
+One parent shared, “We wanted to get our daughter a high-caliber education that was flexible.
 We knew [she] needed flexibility and a creative outlet.”
-This need for flexibility and creativity shaped their schools list and ultimately informed their final decision.
+That need ultimately guided their list and final decision.

 2. Attend as many admissions events as possible.

-Families should attend as many admissions events as possible.
-Schools notice and appreciate when families show interest.
-Arrive early for on-campus events so that you have the opportunity to observe how current students interact with each other and the faculty.
-These interactions can help shape your decision.
-One parent recommended “[taking] relevant family members to visit so that you can get different perspectives.”
+Families should make an effort to attend multiple admissions events.
+Schools take note of families who demonstrate genuine interest.
+Arriving early for on-campus events allows you the opportunity to observe how current students interact with peers and the faculty–insight that can influence your decision.
+One parent suggested “[taking] relevant family members to visit so that you can get different perspectives.”

 3. Give yourself plenty of time to practice for the ISEE and SSAT.

-Entrance exams can be a taxing portion of the admissions process.
-Students should focus on areas that need improvement.
-Working backward from test day, students should create a preparation schedule to help stay on track.
-Parents recommended using Test Innovators because it creates a Personalized Prep Plan for you.
-Students can take full-length practice tests and work on targeted practice exercises based on their needs.
-One parent stated, “[Our daughter’s] test prep and her last test scores were really great and that was a testament to Test Innovators.”
+Entrance exams can be a stressful part of the admissions process.
+Students should identify areas for improvement and create a study schedule by working backwards from test day.
+Parents recommended using Test Innovators because it generates a Personalized Prep Plan for students.
+They can take full-length practice tests and work on targeted practice exercises tailored to their needs.
+One parent noted, “[Their daughter’s] test prep and her last test scores were really great, and that was a testament to Test Innovators.”

-Remember that you can take the ISEE and SSAT more than once.
-In fact, parents recommend that students take the tests at least twice.
-If entrance exams are optional for the schools on your list, it’s still a good idea to take a test.
-You can always choose not to send your scores if you don’t think they’ll help your application.
+Keep in mind that students can take the ISEE and SSAT more than once.
+In fact, many parents recommend taking each test at least twice.
+Even if entrance exams are optional for the schools you are applying to, it’s still a good idea to take at least one–you can always choose not to send the scores if they aren’t as strong as you’d like.

 4. Be transparent in your essays and parent statements.